saimnaeem69/ROBO-TUTOR-Revolutionizing-Education-with-AI/README.md

 ## Credits

-- Developed by [Your Name].
+- Developed by Saim Naeem.
-- Supervised by [Advisor Name].

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.